marqueswsm/SeedNode/README.md

 git clone https://github.com/marqueswsm/seed-node.git
 ```

 Then, it is necessary to create a copy of the file called `.env.sample` and rename it to `.env`.
 It will provide some environment variables that our app needs to run properly.
 You can now set your database information.
-I recommend you to use Docker to exec a mysql database.
+I recommend to use Docker to exec a mysql database.
 If you have docker installed, execute:
 ```bash
 docker run -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_ROOT_HOST=% -d mysql/mysql-server:5.7
 ```